Agincourt Community Services Association

 About Agincourt Community Services Association:

 Founded in 1970, Agincourt Community Services Association (ACSA) works to improve the quality of life in Scarborough, Ontario by supporting youth, new immigrants, young mothers, and the underprivileged.
-The charity operates five locations, primarily serving the neighbourhoods of Agincourt, Dorset Park, Steeles, and L’Amoreaux.
-Each ACSA location hosts a different combination of programs and services.
+The charity operates six main programs: Child and Family, Youth, Homeless Services, Food Security, Newcomer Services and Community Engagement.
 The charity does not provide a breakdown of its spending on its programs.

-ACSA’s Child and Family Centre works with children and parents through early childhood education, workshops, and after-school programs.
+ACSA's Child and Family program works with children and parents through early childhood education, workshops, and after-school programs.
 The programs aim to have children succeed in school and life by ensuring that they receive healthy parenting and social stimulation as well as helping to develop language and math skills.
+In F2021, this program reached 154 participants and supported 120 families through after school programming.

 My anchor